 2009-2010 and 2010-2011 had cold snaps in back-to-back winter seasons.
 There was also very little annual rainfall during this time and high saline conditions.
 Significant decreases in chl-a were observed within this window of time.

+Patterns in minimum temperatures are known to be structuring elements of ecotonal environments (references).
+In the GTM estuary, freezing temperatures of a certain threshold drive mangrove distribution (refs), but this study shows that the open water habitats and plankton community may also be tightly linked to cold events.
+Food web implications?

 Cold snaps and hypersaline conditions (due to drought) during this time were attributed to the widespread and protracted decline in seagrass and drift macroalgal communities in the IRL, which altered sources of nutrients toward phytoplankton (Phlips et al. 2021)

 High saline values were observed in 2006, 2008, 2010-2011, 2012, 2016, 2017 supporting periods of change in the chlorophyll time series.